Birling, Kent: Occupation Structure in 1881

 In 1881 a large number of people who lived in the village of Birling worked in agriculture due to the large amount of pasture ground and meadow.
-The majority of working women had occupations based around domestic services, food and dress however, a large proportion of women were unemployed or had unspecified jobs.
-There was also only one police officer in the village.
-This structure tallies with other villages in Britain at this time due to the lack of variation in job opportunities.
+The majority of working women had occupations based around domestic services, food and dress however, a large proportion of women were not employed or had unspecified jobs.
+There was also one police officer in the village.
+This structure tallies with other villages in Britain.

 The Nevill Family

 The Nevill family have been prevalent in Birling's history as they have been in possession of Birling Estate since 1435.
 The family acquired the Estate when Elizabeth, daughter of Richard Beauchamp, Earl of Worcester married Sir Edward Nevill.
 The estate has remained in the family since, coming up to 600 years later.
 The family also had royal ties, with Queen Elizabeth I being recorded as coming to visit Henry Nevill in Birling as part of her travels in 1573.